timothewt/Missions_Assigment_Problem/README.md

-# IT45 - Assignment Problem
+# Missions Assignment Problem

+The objective of this operational research project is to provide an optimized schedule for employees assigned to missions.

 ## Requirements
 - NumPy 1.24.3